ElisePatrikainen/nuxt-useFetchQuery/README.md

 🚧🚧 ***UseFetchQuery is currently a draft for testing a module idea, it is therefore absolutely not usable.***

 UseFetchQuery is a Nuxt module providing composables to help caching, synchronizing and updating server state in our applications.
-It is largely inspired by [TanstackQuery](https://tanstack.com/query/latest) and [SWR](https://swr.vercel.app/), and aims to build the essential functionalities of these libraries on the top of `useFetch` and `useAsyncData`.
+It is largely inspired by [TanstackQuery](https://tanstack.com/query/latest) and [SWR](https://swr.vercel.app/), and aims to build the essential functionalities of these libraries on the top of `useFetch` and `useAsyncData` (TODO).

+*Note: for the moment, UseFetchQuery only provides a composable built on the top of `useFetch`.*

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->
 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/nuxt-usefetchquery?file=playground%2Fapp.vue) -->